theobald-software/kb.theobald-software.github.io/content/_ecs-core/ecscore-k2-integration.md

 The SmartObject can then be used (e.g. in a K2 workflow).

 {: .box-note }
 **Note:** This was an example for a simple object without structured parameters.
-For SmartObjects with complex paramaters additional configuration steps are necessary.
+For SmartObjects with complex parameters, additional configuration steps are necessary.